 Student loans can be used to pay for more than just schoolbooks and tuition.
 Funds can also be applied toward supplies you’ll need for your studies, such as a laptop.
 If you’re a college student, you can use those funds for a new MacBook, but keep in mind the overall cost of paying for an item using money that will accrue interest over time.

-Depending on whether you’re an undergraduate, a graduate student or a professional student, you could be paying interest rates between 2.75% to 5.3% on federal student loans.
+Depending on whether you’re an undergraduate, a graduate student or a professional student, you could be paying interest rates between 3.73% to 6.28% on federal student loans (as of July 2021 to July 2022).
 However, you could also explore private student loans as an alternative funding option, though these do not come with the robust borrower protections that federal student loans do, and interest rates could be similar to those on personal loans.

 If you’re currently in college or a post-secondary institution, you may also be eligible for a student discount on your purchase if you buy directly from Apple.
 This includes $100 off any 13-inch MacBook Pro or $200 off a 16-inch version.